vimalchetu/java-sdk/README.md

 The signature of the constructor of this class is as below: <br/>
 <b>public VelocityProcessor(String identityToken, String appProfileId, String merchantProfileId, String workFlowId, boolean isTestAccount) throws VelocityIllegalArgument, VelocityGenericException, VelocityNotFound, VelocityRestInvokeException</b> <br/>

-We have the following main classes with respect to responses coming from the Velocity server for a payment transaction request. <br/>
-     1.  com.velocity.models.response.BankcardTransactionResponsePro  <br/>
-     2.  com.velocity.models.response.BankcardCaptureResponse    <br/>
-     3.  com.velocity.models.response.ErrorResponse    <br/><br/>

  <h2>1.
 VelocityProcessor </h2><br/>
 This class provides the implementation of the following methods: <br/>
      1. invokeVerifyRequest   <br/>